-- 1. The general obligation bond fund expenditures were accounted for separately in the Measure W General Obligation Bonds Fund of the District. - 2.
-Not applicable there were no bond sales during the current year. - 3.
-We reviewed 100% of the salaries and related benefits and 73% of non-salaries expenditures of the Measure W General Obligation Bonds Fund.
-Our review of the expenditures for the period July 1, 2010, through June 30, 2011, did not reveal any items that were paid from the Bonds that did not comply with the purpose of the Bonds that were approved by the registered voters of the District on November 7, 2006. - 4.
-Our review of the internal control procedures followed on selected invoices revealed no exceptions to the basic internal control policies of the District.
+- 1. The General Obligation Bond Fund expenditures were accounted for separately in the Measure W General Obligation Bonds Fund of the District. - 2.
+We reviewed 80% of expenditures of the Measure W General Obligation Bonds Fund.
+Our review of the expenditures for the period July 1, 2012, through June 30, 2013, did not reveal any items that were paid from the Bonds that did not comply with the purpose of the Bonds that were approved by the registered voters of the District on November 7, 2006. - 3.
+Our review of the internal control procedures followed on the selected invoices revealed no exceptions to the basic internal control policies of the District.